QuantEcon/lecture-python-intro/lectures/business_cycle.md

 We see that

-* consumer sentiment often remains high during an expansion and drops before a recession.
+* consumer sentiment often remains high during expansions and drops before recessions.
 * there is a clear negative correlation between consumer sentiment and the CPI.

 When the price of consumer commodities rises, consumer confidence diminishes.